Bayesian optimal design for ordinary differential equation models with application in biological science: Concluding Remarks

 \section{Concluding Remarks}

-This paper introduces an extension of the ACE algorithm for Bayesian optimal design so that the challenging problem of experimental design for ODE models can now be attempted.

-The method relies on the probabilistic solution to a system of ODEs as recently proposed by \cite{CCGC2015} and is demonstrated on four examples where the goal of the experiment is estimating unknown physical parameters.
+This paper introduces and demonstrates the first practical methodology for Bayesian optimal design of experiments for statistically nonlinear models formed from the solution to intractable ordinary differential equations.
+The work is motivated by a challenging design problem from the biological sciences, which we address through a combination of probabilistic solutions to the equations, simulation-based approximation to expected utilities and optimization via smoothing and cyclic descent.
+Our novel adjustments to the \citet{CCGC2015} probabilistic algorithm are key to providing a computationally efficient solution to the optimal design problem.
+Through demonstration on a number of examples, including the motivating experiment on serine transport across placental membranes, we show the efficiency gains that can be made by use of optimal designs over obvious, and proposed, alternatives.
+We also show how it is often not possible to ``second guess'' via intuition the solutions to optimal problems for nonlinear models.

+We have adopted the nested integration and optimization methods from \citet{OW2015} to find optimal designs for the differential equation models in this paper (namely the ACE algorithm).
+The Markov chain simulation schemes of \citet{M1999} and \citet{MSI2004}, among other authors, would be an interesting alternative approach.
+Extension and application of such methods to the problems in the current paper is an area for future research.

-One key issue not addressed is model discrepancy \citep{KOH2001}.
-This is a systematic mis-match between the true physical process and the solution to the ODEs.
-Not taking account of this bias can lead to significant bias in the posterior estimates of the physical parameters \citep{BOH2014}.
-Future work will focus on Bayesian optimal design for physical models including model discrepancy.
+One key issue not addressed is model discrepancy (see, e.g., \citealp{KOH2001} and \citealp{plumlee2017}); the systematic mis-match between the true physical process and the solution to the ordinary differential equations.
+Not taking account of this error can lead to significant bias in posterior estimates of the physical parameters \citep{BOH2014}.
+Future work will focus on Bayesian optimal design for physical models subject to model discrepancy.

+Some limited insight into the impact of model mis-match can be gained from a simple extension to the compartmental model in Section~\ref{EX_COMP}.
+For the purpose of finding designs, we assume the model

+That is, we simplify~\eqref{eq:compsol2} by setting $\theta_1$ and $\theta_2$ equal to their prior means in the fraction that multiplies the exponential term.
+We still assume the exponential depends on unknown $\theta_1, \theta_2$, and assume the same prior distributions for all parameters as in Section~\ref{EX_COMP}.